SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 3. You can safely close the server by executing (typing, and then pressing the "↵ Enter" key on your keyboard) the following command on the command-line interface: `shutdown`

 4. The executed command has created a new file directory located in .../U3DS/Servers, called "MyServer".
 This directory is where all the savedata and configuration files are kept.
 Changing the `MyServer` ServerID (from step 2) in the batch script to a different name will allow for keeping savedata separate across multiple servers, and for running multiple servers at once.

+5. (optional) For your server to be visible on the in-game internet server list you will need to set a [Login Token](GameServerLoginTokens.md) and configure [Port Forwarding](PortForwarding.md).

 How to Configure Server
 -----------------------